Gloucester City Council

 Electoral Reform Services recently provided experienced guidance and voter analysis to Gloucester City Homes.

-Gloucester City Councils aim was to maximise the number of voter opinions recorded.
+Gloucester City Council wanted to maximise the number of voter opinions recorded.
 We delivered electoral administration for the Housing Stock Transfer ballot of ownership and management of the housing stock, which is currently managed by Gloucester City Homes.

 What we did:

 After a competitive tender process, ERS was selected as the service provider for Gloucester City Homes.
 We provided consultations and advice on the best electoral systems to ensure ease of participation for the tenants.
 This was aimed at promoting the highest possible turnout, whilst also ensuring that the ballot was conducted in accordance with Housing Transfer regulations.

 Due to the critical importance of ensuring a high rate of participation, a number of different voting channels were used.
 The traditional method of responding by post was supplemented by internet, telephone and SMS voting channels.

 ERS facilitated a polling station service at scheduled ‘fun days’ throughout the ballot period.
 These events enabled voters to address any queries, obtain a duplicate voting pack or simply return their completed ballot paper.

 The ballot papers were designed in conjunction with Gloucester City Homes and contained clear instructions on how to vote by internet, phone or SMS, using unique security codes allocated to each voter.
 There was no risk of duplicate voting as the codes become inactive once they had been used.

 ERS received the address files electronically and provided regular turnout updates throughout the ballot period.
 These included a breakdown of the total votes received through each voting channel (post, internet, phone, SMS and ballot box).